-WHAT YOU SHOULD KNOW ABOUT MBA ACCREDITATION and RANKING (FAQ)
+WHAT YOU SHOULD KNOW ABOUT MBA RANKINGS and ACCREDITATION (FAQ)

 Accreditation means that the teaching process in the school complies with the standards established by an accreditation body.
 If you see that a school is accredited by an accreditation body it means that both the way it conducts the classes and supports students during the program are in compliance with the processes of the respected body.
 Accreditation doesn’t mean that (1) the quality of education and the real results achieved by a student as a result of studying in the school are high, or (2) a student has good chances of building an impressive career fast and acquiring high income thanks to his/her MBA.
 You can assess the results of studying (the quality of knowledge acquired by a student as a result of his/her study and career and income growth) by looking at National and International Rankings of the school, because Rankings are developed based on the results of the graduates’ surveys of the level of their satisfaction with the MBA programs.

 A universal MBA accreditation applicable to all business schools operating anywhere in the world does not exist.
 In fact there are hundreds of different MBA accreditation bodies located in different parts of the world and in competition with one another.
 Any accreditation is paid for, this is how accreditation bodies make money.

 3. What are the types of MBA schools and which type is usually subject to accreditation?
 Why?
 Which type suits you the best?

 Normally, MBA and Executive MBA programs are delivered in two types of schools, and characteristics of a certain program depend on the type of the respected school.
 A smart student is supposed to choose exactly the type of school which corresponds to his/her goals and expectations the most.
 Choosing the wrong type of school will cause dissatisfaction and a student will not achieve the results he/she has expected.